Outer-Wilds-New-Horizons/new-horizons/README.md

 ```

 You can then use the API's `LoadConfigs()` method to load from a "planets" folder, or use the `Create()` and `GetPlanet` methods to create planets and do whatever with them.
 Just make sure you create planets in the `Start()` method or at least before the SolarSystem scene loads, or they will not be created.

+## Helpful resources

+The texturemap/heightmap feature was inspired by the KSP mod Kopernicus.
+A lot of the same techniques that apply to planet creation there apply to New Horizons.
+You can check out a planetary texturing guide repository [here](https://forum.kerbalspaceprogram.com/index.php?/topic/165285-planetary-texturing-guide-repository/).

+[Photopea](https://www.photopea.com/) is a free browser-based photo editor which has useful features like rectangular-to-polar coordinate transformation, useful for fixing abnormalities at the poles of your planets.

+## Contact

+Join the [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6) if you have any questions or just want to chat about modding!
+Theres a New Horizons category there dedicated to discussion of this mod.

 ## Credits
 Authors: